 Handy Household Uses

-A true botanical wonder, this herb is a breeze to care for, and its pleasing aroma makes it a welcome addition to the garden.
+This herb is a breeze to care for and its pleasing aroma makes it a welcome addition to the garden.

 The best part about this easy-to-grow herb is its usefulness.